wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 = Key Features =

 *	Supports mp3 and ogg file formats
-*   Attractive design with customisable colours
+*   Attractive and customisable design
 *	HTML5 based player with Flash backup
 *   Works in all major browsers - IE7, IE8, IE9, Safari, Firefox, Chrome
 *   Works on mobile devices including iPhone/iPad
 *   Can enable Buy or Download tracks button - [tutorial here](http://www.enigmaweb.com.au/fetchapp-integration-tutorial/)
 *	Add the player to any post/page using shortcode `[hmp_player]`

+= Demo =

+[Click here for demo](http://www.galaxybrass.com.au/audio-demo/)

 = Pro vs Lite Version =

 This is Lite (free) version of the plugin.
-But Pro Version is now [available here](http://www.enigmaweb.com.au/plugins/html5-jquery-audio-pro/) Pro version includes a small number of advanced features such as the ability to add multiple playlists and AJAX admin input forms.
-More features will continue to be added.

-= Demo =

-[Click here for demo](http://www.galaxybrass.com.au/audio-demo/)
+[Get Pro Version](http://www.enigmaweb.com.au/plugins/html5-jquery-audio-pro/) if you need the following advanced features:

+*	Mulitple Playlists - create as many playlists as you like and embed any number of players in your site.
+*	Drag n Drop playlist manager so you can order tracks
+*	Enhanced admin area including smart AJAX input forms
+*	More customisation control - adjust player width, choose whether to display ratings/artwork and more.
+*	Add up to 3 buy/download buttons so you can sell your music in several places (eg iTunes, BandCamp, etc)

 = Credits =